-To create a new gradebook category, select Open Settings icon to access the Gradebook Settings page.
+To create a new gradebook category, select the Settings icon to access the Gradebook Settings panel.
 Select Add New Category and type a name.

 Each time you create a graded item in your course, you have the option to change the grade category so the item is grouped into one of the custom gradebook categories.
-On the Settings panel, select the custom category in the Grade Category menu.
+On the Gradebook Settings panel, select the custom category in the Grade Categories menu.

 You can create and manage grade notations to override a student's overall grade if their performance falls outside the defined schema.
 For example, if a student has to withdraw from your course in the middle of a semester, you can use a grade notation to indicate the student's circumstance or situation without assigning an actual grade.

 Create a grade notation in the Gradebook Settings panel.
 To apply a grade notation, go back to the gradebook in grid view and select within a student's overall grade cell.
 In the menu, choose the notation.
 The cell will turn gray to indicate that you overrode the overall grade.

 To remove the override, select the student's overall grade cell and select Undo Override.
 The overall grade reverts back to the overall grade calculation you defined for the course.